themeum/kirki/readme.txt

 * FIX: Make sure all variables are escaped on output
 * TWEAK: Simplify the Colourlovers integration.
 * TWEAK: Improve sanitization
-* TWEAK: Improve the Kirki_Styles_Customizer class
+* TWEAK: Improve the XTKirki_Styles_Customizer class
 * TWEAK: Code cleanups
 * TWEAK: Added more inline docs (lots of them)
 * TWEAK: Use active_callback for required arguments instead of custom JS
 * TWEAK: Updated translation files
-* TWEAK: Better color manipulation in the Kirki_Color class
+* TWEAK: Better color manipulation in the XTKirki_Color class
-* TWEAK: Move secondary classes instantiation to the Kirki() function.
+* TWEAK: Move secondary classes instantiation to the XTKirki() function.
-* TWEAK: set a $kirki global
+* TWEAK: set a $xtkirki global
-* TWEAK: deprecate getOrThrow method in the Kirki_Config class.
+* TWEAK: deprecate getOrThrow method in the XTKirki_Config class.
-* TWEAK: Move sanitisation functions to a Kirki_Sanitize class.
+* TWEAK: Move sanitisation functions to a XTKirki_Sanitize class.
-* TWEAK: Rename Kirki_Framework to Kirki_Toolkit.
+* TWEAK: Rename XTKirki_Framework to XTKirki_Toolkit.
 * TWEAK: Move variables to the new API
-* TWEAK: simplify Kirki_Controls class
+* TWEAK: simplify XTKirki_Controls class
-* TWEAK: move the kirki/fields & kirki/controls filters to the new API
+* TWEAK: move the xtkirki/fields & xtkirki/controls filters to the new API
 * REMOVED: remove the 'stylesheet_id' from the configuration.

 = 0.8.4 =